xcloudx87/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 ### Pre-Steps:

 Prepare terraform scripts and check resource available in region and pricing.
-Run terraform script to provision and test again to ensure everything is deployed correctly.
+Run terraform script to provision redundancy architecture for every resource in DC site and test again to ensure everything is deployed correctly.

 ## Steps:

 You won't actually perform these steps, but write out what you would do to "fail-over" your application and database cluster to the other region.
 Think about all the pieces that were setup and how you would use those in the other region
+1\.
+Point domain to another ALB \(located at DR site\) 2\.
+Perform fail\-over database to switch master role to DR site\.